Studying the lives of saints inspires us along our spiritual journey. We learn about the possibilities of our own achievements through their examples.

 As you study the life and teachings of your chosen saint, try to imagine what he or she looked like.
 What was the life and culture like at that time?
 How did he spend his day?
 What sort of hardships did she endure?
 Look for the lessons in their lives and teachings, especially those that are easily applied in your own life.

 Use your imagination and feel that you are in the physical presence of a divine being.

 Put aside any doubts you might have about your abilities or worthiness.
 Remember this: you have the supreme blessing of a human body.
 You have the ability to make choices and take actions.
 And you have a mind that is capable of great things.

-As you read the stories of saints you are keeping company with them.
-Through their company, your mind becomes purified and holy, like them.
+As you read about the lives of saints, you are keeping company with them.
+Through their company, your mind becomes purified and holy.
 Gradually you become like them.